kloworizer/nama_alamat/docs/installation.md

 ## Stable release

-To install Indonesia Name and Address Preprocessing, run this command in your
+To install Indonesia Name and Address Preprocessor, run this command in your
 terminal:

 ``` console
 $ pip install nama_alamat
 ```

-This is the preferred method to install Indonesia Name and Address Preprocessing, as it will always install the most recent stable release.
+This is the preferred method to install Indonesia Name and Address Preprocessor, as it will always install the most recent stable release.

 If you don't have [pip][] installed, this [Python installation guide][] can guide you through the process.

 ## From source

-The source for Indonesia Name and Address Preprocessing can be downloaded from the [Github repo][].
+The source for Indonesia Name and Address Preprocessor can be downloaded from the [Github repo][].

 You can either clone the public repository: